-(1) The categories of water consumers as set out in subsection (5), are charged at the applicable tariffs, as approved by the municipality in each annual budget.
+The categories of water consumers as set out in subsection (5), are charged at (1)the applicable tariffs, as approved by the municipality in each annual budget.
+(2)

-(2) Tariff adjustments are effective from 1 July each year.
+Tariff adjustments are effective in respect of July accounts each year.

-- (3) The tariff levied for domestic consumption of water escalates according to the volume of water consumed, and will be based on a monthly consumption as determined by the municipality. - (4) The tariff for non-domestic water consumption is based on a single tariff per kilolitre consumed, irrespective of the volume of consumption concerned. - (5) Categories of consumers and charges are as follows: - (a) a domestic water consumer registered as an indigent with the municipality must receive free the first six kilolitre of water consumed per month, thereafter a stepped tariff per kilolitre as determined by the municipality is applicable on metered water consumption. - (b) all other domestic consumers are charged for actual water consumption at a stepped tariff per kilolitre as determined by the the municipality. - (c) the tariff applicable to domestic consumption of water may not exceed such percentage per kilolitre as determined by the municipality, of the tariff applicable to other consumers and all other consumers, including businesses, industries and institutional consumers, must pay the tariff as contemplated in subsection (4). - (d) an availability charge per water meter, as determined by the municipality, is charged on a water consumer, except a registered indigent and a consumer using a prepaid meter.
+(3) The tariff levied for domestic consumption of water escalates according to the volume of water consumed, and will be based on a monthly consumption as determined by the municipality.

+(4) The tariff for non-domestic water consumption is based on a single tariff per kilolitre consumed, irrespective of the volume of consumption concerned.

+(5) Categories of consumers and charges are as follows:

+- (a) a domestic water consumer registered as an indigent with the municipality must receive free the first six kilolitre of water consumed per month, thereafter a tariff as determined by the municipality is applicable on metered water consumption. - (b) all other domestic consumers are charged for actual water consumption at a stepped tariff per kilolitre as determined by the the municipality. - (c) the tariff applicable to domestic consumption of water may not exceed such percentage per kilolitre as determined by the municipality, of the tariff applicable to other consumers and all other consumers, including businesses, industries and institutional consumers, must pay the tariff as contemplated in subsection (4). - (d) an availability charge per water meter, as determined by the municipality, is charged on a water consumer.